INFORMATION LINE 1300 85 85 84

 As Victoria prepares for the state-wide implementation of SafeScript, a real-time prescription monitoring system, we look at the system, why it is needed and how it will work.

 The rollout, which comes in the wake of the Victorian Government’s successful trial of SafeScript last October in the Western Victoria Primary Health Network, will see the system introduced more broadly in early 2019.
-It will allow medical professionals to record prescriptions for some high-risk medicines1 to minimise potential harms.
+It will provide prescribers with a notification for specific high-risk medications,1 to minimise potential harms.

-Real-time prescription monitoring systems, such as SafeScript, alert prescribing doctors and pharmacists when a patient has previously been prescribed a high-risk drug.1 For example, if a doctor prescribes a medication for a patient, an alert will pop up on their screen to notify them of the patient’s history of using that drug.
+Real-time prescription monitoring systems, such as SafeScript, notify prescribing doctors and pharmacists when a patient has previously been prescribed a high-risk drug.1 For example, if a doctor prescribes a medication for a patient, a notification will pop up on their screen to tell them of the patient’s history of using that drug.

-This alert will not prevent the doctor from prescribing medication, but it will provide context for that prescription and the opportunity to reduce potential risks and better manage the individual’s drug use.
+This notification will not prevent the doctor from prescribing medication, but it will provide context for that prescription and the opportunity to reduce potential risks and better manage the individual’s drug use.

-Once the person takes their script to a pharmacy, the pharmacist will also be alerted to the additional script.
+Once the person takes their script to a pharmacy, the pharmacist will also be notified to the additional script.
 This creates another point at which risks can be identified, discussed and managed.
-The pharmacist will still be able to dispense the medication and this will also be recorded as part of the real-time monitoring system.
+The pharmacist will still be able to dispense the medication, and this will inform any future prescribers about the individual’s scripts.

 Data from the Australian Bureau of Statistics shows that there has been a significant increase in drug-induced deaths due to prescription medication misuse.